 5. Take a few cotton napkins to work that you can bring home to wash intermittently (and they can double up as a hanky when needed).

 6. Have a stainless steel straw handy in your draw, for post work drinks.

 7. It’s summertime and you’ll be drinking outdoors?
 Going to a concert or festival?
 Take a stainless steel tumbler so that you don't have to use the plastic cups provided.
 Your cup can be used for hot and cold drinks in the daytime too, as it is vacuum insulated (with space for your stainless steel straw).

 8. You cycle into work (massive green points for this :-).
-Take your own natural soap with you - you can pop into a biodegradable soap holder like this one and avoid plastic bottles, as well as synthetic chemicals and palm oil.
+Take your own natural soap with you - you can pop into a biodegradable soap holder and avoid plastic bottles, as well as synthetic chemicals and palm oil.